Ericson-WebDeveloper/ClickApp/README.md

 Then create the necessary database.

 ```
-create database pgsql with name of clicks
+create database in pgsql with name of clicks database
 setup env database credentials for pgsql please check .env.example for this
 ```